British Universities North America Club

-BUNAC (British Universities North America Club) is an organisation that enables people to explore the world through work abroad and travel programmes.
+The British Universities North America Club (BUNAC) is an organisation that enables people to explore the world through work abroad and travel programmes.
 After starting as a not-for-profit members Club, it was taken over by Bunac Travel Services Ltd which was acquired by STA Travel in 2011.
 The 'BUNAC' brand and all associated work and volunteer abroad programme brand names are now owned by STA Travel.
 Previously, the company was owned by the non-profit British Universities North America Club in order to provide work and volunteer programmes for their members.
 Due to this, the term 'BUNAC' now refers exclusively to STA Travel owned products, and not the non-profit Club.

 History

 The British Universities North America Club was founded in 1962 by Christopher Harbour and Martin Truscott.
 It grew out of the Canada Clubs and North America Clubs at the University of Oxford, University of Cambridge and University of London.
 It is a not-for-profit members Club and was one of the largest and oldest international work exchange organisations in the UK.

-During the 1960s, the British Universities North America Club was actively involved in the efforts of Lord Harlech (British Ambassador to the USA 1961-65) to formalise the reciprocal arrangements between the US and the UK to enable students from one of those countries to work in the other.
+During the 1960s, the British Universities North America Club was actively involved in the efforts of Lord Harlech (British Ambassador to the USA 1961–65) to formalise the reciprocal arrangements between the US and the UK to enable students from one of those countries to work in the other.
 This resulted in the development of the Exchange Visitor Programme (EVP) which allowed degree-level students to work in the USA during their summer vacation and, in 1966, the creation of SEEP (the Student Employment Exchange Program) US to UK programme.
 SEEP became known as the Work in Britain/Blue Card programme.
-The US administration of Work in Britain was originally undertaken by BUNAC’s American partner CIEE until it was taken on completely by BUNAC USA in 1997.
-BUNAC’s Work in Britain quickly grew to become the largest outbound work abroad programme from the USA until September 2008 when the 5-Tier Managed Migration restructuring of work-based immigration policy by the Home Office UKBA abolished the concession under which it existed.
-BUNAC’s long-running Work America summer programme operates within the US State Department J-1 visa Program framework.
+The US administration of Work in Britain was originally undertaken by BUNAC's American partner CIEE until it was taken on completely by BUNAC USA in 1997.
+BUNAC's Work in Britain quickly grew to become the largest outbound work abroad programme from the USA until September 2008 when the 5-Tier Managed Migration restructuring of work-based immigration policy by the Home Office UKBA abolished the concession under which it existed.
+BUNAC's long-running Work America summer programme operates within the US State Department J-1 visa Program framework.